ytang913/ytang913.github.io/README.md

 # Portfolio Website

+# About
 This website is created to highlight my personal projects and contact information.

-The website allows users to change the theme color of the website using
+The user is able to change theme color of the website by clicking on the buttons prompted

+# Documentation
+The changing of the color is created using CSS and JavaScript

-JavaScript and CSS.
-The website also allows users to navigate to different pages on the website and enter their contact information into the form I created using HTML
+The website also allows users to navigate to different pages on the website and enter their contact information into the form, which was created using HTML

+Form.io

 The different theme colors are blue,magenta,green, purple, sky blue, neon green, yellow, orange, and white